 If none of the ‘increased risk of rupture’ circumstances 1 – 10 apply then I will assess your suitability for an attempt at a VBAC in the last weeks of your pregnancy by both a pregnancy ultrasound scan (to check the baby’s size (circumstance 7) and position and whether there is concern about your Caesarean section uterine scar) and a CT pelvimetry scan (to check your pelvis is of appropriate size and shape for a vaginal delivery (circumstance 8)).

-I will discuss attempting a VBAC with you in detail including giving you copy of this document, so you understand risk and management.
+I will discuss attempting a VBAC with you in detail including giving you a copy of this document, so you understand risk and management.
 Doing this also means you are giving ‘informed consent’ for attempting a VBAC procedure.
 You are advising me with good knowledge of attempting a VBAC’s implied risks and extra management considerations that you want to have an attempt at a VBAC rather than an elective Caesarean section.

 Spontaneous onset vs induction of labour.
 If suitable for an attempt at a VBAC it is preferred you went into spontaneous labour doing the daytime of a weekday at or before 40 weeks gestation.

 Time of day.
 An argument in favour of induction is that induction increases the likelihood of you labouring and delivering in the daytime or early evening on a weekday.
 To have a ruptured uterus in the middle of the night or on a weekend is much more dangerous than if it occurs in the daytime on a weekday.
-There are minimal staff on duty at night and on weekends and there is likely to be greater delay in doing an urgent Caesarean section as the theatre staff, anaesthetist and paediatrician will need to come into the hospital from their homes.
+There is minimal staff on duty at night and on weekends and there is likely to be a greater delay in doing an urgent Caesarean section as the theatre staff, anaesthetist and paediatrician will need to come into the hospital from their homes.
 This extra time of delay between diagnosis and delivery may compromise you and/or your baby’s wellbeing.

 Going overdue.
 It is generally accepted that going ‘overdue’ increases the risk of labour for both you and your baby.
 The risks gradually increase the more overdue you go.
-Going overdue is associated with an increased incidence of foetal distess and even foetal death, because of deteriorating placental function.
-On opposite hand going overdue is associated with having a larger baby and more risk of an obstructed labour.
+Going overdue is associated with an increased incidence of foetal distress and even foetal death, because of deteriorating placental function.
+On the opposite hand going overdue is associated with having a larger baby and more risk of an obstructed labour.
 If you have a scarred uterus having a large baby and an obstructed labour implies increased risk of uterine rupture.

 Intravenous fluids, blood collection and oral intake.
 Placement of an intravenous line is advisable in attempting a VBAC labour.
-Blood is taken for blood group and antibody screen in preparation for cross match in case urgently needed for a blood transfusion.
+Blood is taken for blood group and antibody screen in preparation for crossmatch in case urgently needed for a blood transfusion.
 Oral intake is restricted to clear fluids because of a greater than normal probability of needing an immediate laparotomy / Caesarean section under general anaesthesia.

 Assessment of progress in labour and management of failure to progress.
 Attempting a VBAC labour mandates vigilant assessment of progress in labour with vaginal examinations at least four hourly in the active phase of labour and more frequently as full dilatation approaches.
 The cervix should dilate at least at 1cm per hour in the active phase of labour and second stage should not exceed an hour in duration, unless birth is imminent.